Sarah Palmer Young: Nursing during the Civil War

 charge objected.
 She managed to obtain a ticket for him and sent him off, leading to an angry argument with the doctor the following day.
 Later she embellished this story to include multiple patients, and claimed that the doctor took his complaint to Union general Ulysses S. Grant.
 According to Palmer's later account, Grant "laughed and said 'I've got nothing to say.
 Aunt Becky outranks me!'"

 At some point she acquired the nickname "Aunt Becky"; it is not clear if this nickname was applied to her during her civilian life before the American Civil War, or if the nickname was given by her patients or colleagues.
 One secondary source claims that patients often called her "Mother", a nickname she disliked, and she encouraged using the different nickname after a soldier suggested she looked like his Aunt Becky.

 After the Civil War

 The Story of Aunt Becky's Army-Life was co-authored with Sylvia Lawson Covey.
 Palmer had kept a full diary of her nursing experiences, but most of the diary was lost, leaving only around three months of material and Palmer's account was therefore largely dictated from memory.

 After her remarriage in 1867, her family moved to Des Moines, Iowa the following year.
 Palmer continued to be interested in the welfare of soldiers, and on the outbreak of the Spanish–American War Palmer raised funds for the Iowa Sanitation Commission, which provided medical supplies for the soldiers, and became the Commission's president.

-She died on April 6, 1908, which was also her 41st wedding anniversary, and was buried in Woodland Cemetery in Des Moines.
+She died on April 6, 1908.